DanielSInger1/autumatic-grading-system/README.md

   <p>Make sure you have the required input files and folder structure as specified in the config file.</p>

+`<folder_path>` is the path to the folder that contains all the student folders.
+Each student folder should contain their submitted code.

+`<input_path>` is the path to the text file that contains the input for the code.

+`<correct_output_path>` is the path to the text file that contains the expected correct output.

+The program compiles and runs each student's code, comparing the output with the correct output using the code from ex21.
+It then assigns grades based on the comparison results.

+During the execution of ex2.2, several important concepts are utilized:

+- **Input Redirection:** The program reads the input for each student's code from the specified input file by redirecting the file as standard input using the `<` operator.
+- **Output Redirection:** The program redirects the output of each student's code to a temporary file using the `>` operator.
+This allows for easy comparison of the output with the correct output file.
+- **Fork:** The program utilizes the `fork()` system call to create child processes.
+Each child process is responsible for compiling and executing a student's code.

+## Ex21

+Ex21 is a utility code used by ex2.2 to compare if two text files are identical.

   <h2>License</h2>

   <p>This project is licensed under the MIT License.
 See the <code>LICENSE</code> file for details.</p>